Configuring VPN Remote Access for the first time on your Sophos XG Firewall? Check out this useful Community post!

-This article provides details about the Google Cloud Messaging Service being removed by Google as of 29th May 2019 and the consequences on Android device being managed by Sophos Mobile.
+This knowledge base article provides details about the Google Cloud Messaging Service being removed by Google as of 29th May 2019 and the consequences on Android device being managed by Sophos Mobile.

 Applies to the following Sophos product(s) and version(s) Sophos MobileCentral Mobile